Texas Discrimination Attorney

 A: Retaliation may exist where protected requests are followed by materially adverse action like termination.

-Q: Do I always need to file with EEOC or TWC first?
+Q: Do I Always Need to File With the EEOC or TWC Before Suing?

 A: Some claims require administrative exhaustion; others may not.
 It depends on claim type and facts.